gitperp/logdigger/README.md

 # Log Digger

-List errors from IB web log
+List filtered entries from IB web log

 Print lines from the log only for selected severity level and between given timestamps in the log.